 What to Do When You Face Collateral Consequences

 While some collateral consequences of a criminal conviction can be reversed, many cannot.
 Even those that can be appealed or undone usually require years before progress can be made.
 That’s why it’s important to take the collateral consequences of a certain crime into serious consideration — and not just the possible jail or prison sentence — when you are considering a plea.
 Even after you have served your time and are legally considered rehabilitated, these consequences can make living a full life challenging.

 That’s why it’s so important to get a lawyer working on your case who has a clear understanding of the true impact of collateral consequences.
 Too often, prosecutors and defense lawyers alike forget that a sentence that seems like a reasonable compromise may be much harsher with the additional collateral consequences that would follow the accused for years afterward.
 However, an experienced criminal defense lawyer can help you fully understand all of your options so that you can make an informed choice.

-If you have been arrested in Ohio, call the Columbus criminal defense attorneys at Luftman, Heck, and Associates today at for a free consultation on your case.
+If you have been arrested in Ohio, contact the Columbus criminal defense attorneys at Luftman, Heck, and Associates today at (614) 500-3836 for a free consultation on your case.
 We will always be honest with you about the full impact of any choice and work hard to get your case the best outcome possible.